NomicFoundation/hardhat/docs/tutorial/10_ether-faucet.md

 only twenty accounts that start out in Ether.
 We can either use those accounts (the output of `npx buidler node` includes their private keys), or transfer
 ETH to your own account.

-In this part of the tutorial we create a [Buidler task](../guides/create-task.html) that lets us transfer ETH from the Buidler console.
+In this part of the tutorial we create a [Buidler task](../guides/create-task.html) that lets us transfer ETH from the console.

 1. Create a `tasks` directory and within it a file `faucet.js`: